-Time: Open seating and pre-movie entertainment begins at 7:30 p.m.; movie starts at dusk.
-View exact start times online.
+Time: Open seating and pre-movie entertainment begins at 7 p.m.; movie starts at times listed above.

 Good to Know

-Redhook Brewery is bringing back it’s popular summertime outdoor movie series starting on July 9.
-Redhook’s Moonlight Cinema will be showing movies for adults, so grab a sitter and enjoy a movie under the stars with your beer.
-And be sure to mark your calendars for Family Night on Aug.
-27. That’s when the Brewery will be wrapping up it’s summer showcase with an all ages showing of The Lego Movie.
+Redhook Brewery is bringing back it’s popular summertime outdoor movie series starting on July 13.
+Redhook’s Moonlight Cinema will be showing movies for adults, so book a sitter and enjoy a movie under the stars with your beer.
+Also, Tacoma is bringing back their Summer Bash & Movies in the Park.
+Pack your snacks, blankets and lawn chairs and be sure to check out the movie listings as each movie will be presented at a different park and a different day of the week.

 If outdoor movies aren’t your family’s thing, but you still want to catch some cheap family flicks this summer, check the Summer Movie Express schedule.
-For just $1 you can see a host of kids’ movies at participating Regal Cinemas through August 19, 2015.
+For just $1 you can see a host of kids’ movies at participating Regal Cinemas on Tuesdays and Wednesdays through August 23, 2017.

 Know of another great outdoor movie series?
-Feel free to add it to the Comments below!
+Add it in the comments below!